 The IND accepts these documents even if these have been legalised some years ago.
 Provided that at the time the legalisation was done for use of the document in the Netherlands.

 An unmarried status declaration is accepted by the IND only if it is not older than 6 months.

 It is of no use to have already legalised documents legalised again.
 Does a Dutch authority request a recent and legalised document?
 You then have to request the document again and have that document legalised.

+You can register a foreign marriage with the municipality of The Hague's the Foreign Documents Department (Afdeling Landelijke Taken) (website in Dutch only).
+This is also possible if you are not living in the Netherlands.
 This registration converts a foreign marriage certificate into a Dutch certificate.
-This certificate is legally binding in the Netherlands.
-As a result you are also married under Dutch law.
 The original certificate is kept.
 You can request a copy of this at any given moment.
 You can also use this when you submit an application to the IND.
 You then do not have to submit a legalised certificate from abroad again.